10 Tips for Succeeding in an Online Course at Lake Superior College

 - Career Services – Help with transitioning from student to employee.
 Contact to explore careers, network with employers, and prepare for job applications (including assistance with resumes, cover letters, and interview prep).

-- Disability Services – Access to programs, services, and activities to students with documented disabilities.
+- Student Accessibility Services – Access to programs, services, and activities to students with documented disabilities.
 Contact to discuss reasonable accommodations, including test taking accommodations, alternative text, early registration, sign language interpreters and adaptive equipment.

 - Center for Equity and Inclusion – A service-driven space that is open to the entire LSC community.
 Contact for academic and support services as well as access to the LSC food shelf.